-This year, participants must also complete three-module online course, Introduction to Colonial Williamsburg’s Teacher Institute, prior to their arrival in Williamsburg.
-Participants will receive access to this course approximately 3-4 weeks before their Institute start date.
+This year, participants must also complete an online course, Introduction to Colonial Williamsburg’s Teacher Institute, prior to their arrival in Williamsburg.
+Participants will receive access to this course two weeks before their Institute start date.

 Tuition: $2,200.
 Includes a double-occupancy room in the Colonial Houses and Taverns, all meals except two (on own), local transportation during the Institute, tours, evening programs, admissions to program-specific local historic sites and educational materials.
 [Note: Teachers who would like their own room pay an additional fee.]
 Scholarships are available.

 Educational materials: Comprehensive lesson plans and facsimiles of primary sources are available online, on demand through the Colonial Williamsburg Education Resource Library.
 Take-home materials include facsimile objects and documents, and digital media.
 All are selected to complement the Teacher Institute experience and help educators bring history to life in their classroom.

-For teachers not awarded scholarships and wishing to pay their own tuition, online registration is now open.
-Register Now
+Teachers not awarded scholarships and wishing to pay their own tuition, please contact Valerie Perkins at firstname.lastname@example.org.

 Elementary school sessions